 Marcia Schafer – Cyber Manager

-An active board member since 2005, over the years Schafer designed many of PACC911’s special program graphics to develop a branded image and spearheaded a website overhaul that marked a new phase of growth for the organization.
+An active board member since 2005, over the years Schafer evolved from general board duties to designing many of PACC911’s special program graphics.
+She developed a branded image and spearheaded a website overhaul that marked a new phase of growth for the organization.
 She is now our managing web guru.

-Marcia is an award-winning author, speaker and MBA business consultant mentoring humanitarian entrepreneurs around the world by using an unusual blend of professional expertise and intuitive skills.
+Marcia is an award-winning author and MBA business consultant mentoring humanitarian entrepreneurs around the world by using an unusual blend of professional expertise and psychic skills.
 Along the way, she’s used her intuitive animal communication abilities to help rescues and has a striking record resolving difficult issues, helping challenged pets get adopted.
-An advocacy division within her company Beyond Zebra® enlightens about pet consciousness as she works to change society’s perception to bring about the international life rights and legal protection these beings deserve.
-Inventive and trendsetting, she is also a devoted animal lover providing a home for two rescued Persian balls of fur named Sakkara and Truffles.
+An advocacy division within her company Beyond Zebra® enlightens about pet consciousness as she works to change society’s perceptions to bring about the international life rights and legal protection these beings deserve.
+Inventive and trendsetting, she is a devoted animal lover providing a home for two rescued persians named Sakkara and Truffles.
 Devoted to getting people to better understand the not-so-silent world animals live in, she brings all her creativity and passion to our advisory board.